Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Bosnia and Herzegovina is heaven on Earth for climbers, hikers, and alpinists alike, thanks to the abundance of different mountain ranges.
 And Čvrsnica happens to be one of the most popular mountains for hikers, thanks to various trails suitable for people of all skill levels.

-The trail that takes you directly to the famous rock formation is relatively straightforward and suitable even for people with minimal hiking experience.
-But we recommend you have at least one person who knows what they’re doing with you, just in case.
+The trail that leads directly to the famous rock formation is relatively straightforward and suitable even for people with minimal hiking experience.
+But we recommend that you have at least one person who knows what they’re doing with you, just in case.

 How far is Čvrsnica from Sarajevo?